flaviokicis/chatai/README.md

 ### Product notes

 - We avoid hardcoding customer specifics; all agent behavior is fed by configurable graphs and prompts.
+- Whenever choosing between hardcoded string heuristics (ifs/switch on phrases) and an LLM instruction, prefer using the LLM to decide behavior.
 - WhatsApp is the initial channel.
 Additional channels (e.g., Instagram) fit the same configuration surface.
 - The demo home in the frontend shows how a logged-in operator would view inboxes, conversations, and agent status using our brand colors.

+### Language

+- User-facing content is Portuguese (Brazil).
+LLM prompts that produce messages visible to end users, plus UI labels, are in PT-BR.
+Internal/decision-making prompts can remain in English.
+- Example flows/configs updated with PT-BR prompts: `backend/config.json`, `backend/config.local.json`, and `backend/playground/flow_example.json`.